 The goals of the retreat include: sharing methods and techniques – celebrating good teaching – creative, realistic problem solving – an exploration of new ideas – serious introspection and self-appraisal – professional and personal rejuvenation.

-The Retreat cost will be posted soon, but it includes room, valet parking, refreshments, and all but one meal (Thursday’s lunch is on your own).
+The Retreat cost is $745 and includes registration, room, valet parking, refreshments, and all but one meal (Thursday’s lunch is on your own).
 Transportation to and from the Retreat is not included.
 You can use your Professional Development funds or apply for a Bedichek-Orman Grant to cover the cost or a portion of the Retreat.
 Applicants will be notified of their status in April.

 Here is the link to report student conduct that may be in violation of the student code of conduct at HCC: click here to make a report in Maxient.
 My advice to you is to keep a record of every report you fill out by clicking Email me a copy of this report at the bottom of the page.